Panchen Lama: Modern times

 In 1924, the thirteenth Dalai Lama prohibited the 9th Panchen Lama's followers from holding any office in the Central Tibetan government and imprisoned them in Lhasa, prompting the Panchen Lama to flee to Inner Mongolia, China.
 The Dalai Lama was attempting to collect revenue from the Panchen Lama's estate to cover Tibet's military expenses, and to reduce the power of the Panchen Lama.
 In China, the ninth Panchen Lama worked on plans to develop Tibet.
-He also held a position in the Mongolian and Tibetan Affairs Commission, and was considered extremely "pro Chinese".
+He also held a position in the Mongolian and Tibetan Affairs Commission, and was considered extremely "pro-Chinese".
 There, he adopted the ideas of Sun Yatsen through revolutionary Pandatsang Rapga of the Tibet Improvement Party.

 When the Ninth Panchen Lama died in 1937, two simultaneous searches for the tenth Panchen Lama produced two competing candidates, with the Dalai Lama's officials selecting a boy from Xikang and the Panchen Lama's officials picking Gonpo Tseten.
-The Republic of China government, then embroiled in the Chinese Civil War, declared its support for Tseten on June 3, 1949.
+The Republic of China government, then embroiled in the Chinese Civil War, declared its support for Tseten on 3 June 1949.
 Chinese Nationalist governor Ma Bufang allowed Kumbum Monastery to be totally self-governed by Tseten, now called Gyaltsen, while the 14th Dalai Lama's government refused to recognize him.

 The 10th Panchen Lama sought revenge on the Dalai Lama by leading an army against him, and requested aid from Ma Bufang in September 1949.
-However, the Chinese Nationalist government, facing defeat from the communists, requested the Panchen Lama's help instead, formulating a plan where 3 Khampa divisions would be led by him as a broad anti-Communist base in Southwest China, but the Panchen Lama decided to defect to the Communists instead.
+However, the Chinese Nationalist government, facing defeat from the communists, requested the Panchen Lama's help instead.
+They formulated a plan where three Khampa divisions would be led by the Panchen Lama as a broad anti-Communist base in Southwest China, but the Panchen Lama decided to defect to the Communists instead.
 The Panchen Lama, unlike the Dalai Lama, sought to exert control in decision making.